What are the distinctions between applying Section 504 at the public K-12 level versus applying it at the post-secondary level?

 - In public K-12 schools, whether under IDEA or Section 504, the school is responsible for adequate and regular assessments.

-- At the university level, there are no requirements for providing evaluation of individuals
+- At the university level, there are no requirements for providing evaluation of individuals with disabilities.

 - The person with a disability must provide documented evidence themselves.